Graduate Program Director

 Accelerated 4+1 MSE PLAN

-Undergraduate students already in the YSU Civil Engineering undergraduate program can apply for admission into the accelerated 4+1 MSE in Civil and Environmental Engineering graduate program after completing 78 semester hours with a GPA of 3.3 or higher.
-After being admitted into the accelerated 4+1 MSE program, students will be allowed a maximum of nine semester hours of graduate coursework to be double-counted towards both bachelor's and master's degrees upon approval by the Graduate Program Director.
-An additional three hours of graduate coursework can be completed as an undergraduate and used exclusively for graduate credit.
+Undergraduate students already in the YSU Civil Engineering undergraduate program can apply for admission into the accelerated 4+1 BE/MSE in Civil and Environmental Engineering track after completing 78 semester hours with a GPA of 3.3 or higher.
+After being admitted into the accelerated 4+1 BE/MSE track, students will be allowed a maximum of nine semester hours of graduate coursework to be double-counted towards both bachelor's and master's degrees upon approval by the Graduate Program Director.
+An additional three hours of graduate coursework at 6000 level can be completed as an undergraduate and used exclusively for graduate credit.

 Civil and Environmental Engineering Requirements